Operadic categories as a natural environment for Koszul duality: Markl operads

-Assume now that $f \in \DO$ and that all terminal fibers of $f$ are trivial.
+Assume now that $f \in \DO$ and that all local terminal fibers of $f$ are trivial.
 If $f$ is an \im\ it must be the identity by Corollary~\ref{zase_mam_nejaky_tik}.
-If it is not the case, at least one fiber of $f$ has grade $\geq 1$ and we decompose $f$, using the blow up axiom, into a chain of elementary morphisms.
-The operation $\gamma_f$ will then be defined as the composition of $\circ$-operations corresponding to these elementary morphisms.
-Let us make this procedure more precise.
+If it is not the case, at least one fiber of $f$ has grade $\geq 1$ and we decompose $f$, using the strong blow-up axiom, into a chain of elementary morphisms.
+The operation $\gamma_f$ will then be defined as the composite of $\circ$-operations corresponding to these elementary morphisms.
+Let us make this procedure more~precise.

-To understand the situation better, consider two elementary morphisms $\phi$, $\psi$ with {$(i,j)$-disjoint} fibers as in Lemma~\ref{l7} and Figure~\ref{Jarka_ma_novy_pocitac.}, and their composition $\xi = \psi(\phi)$.
-Notice that by $M(\xi) \cong M(\inv\xi(i)) \ot M(\inv\xi(k))$ by the strict extended unitality and the $1$-connectivity of $M$.
+To understand the situation better, consider two elementary morphisms $\phi$, $\psi$ with {$(i,j)$-disjoint} fibers as in Lemma~\ref{l7} and their composite $\xi = \psi(\phi)$.
+Notice that

+by the strict unitality and the $1$-connectivity of $\Markl$.
 In this particular case we define $\gamma_\xi$ by the commutativity of the diagram

 or, in shorthand, by $\gamma_\xi := \circ_\phi(\id \ot \circ_\psi)$.